nbetts2020/MoE-Asset-Pricing/README.md

 Recent research, such as "Deep Learning for Asset Pricing by Chen et al. (2019)"[^1] and "Structural Deep Learning in Conditional Asset Pricing by Fan et al. (2022)"[^2], demonstrate the effectiveness of deep learning in handling the non-linearities and time-varying dynamics of asset prices.
 These approaches leverage architectures such as feed-forward networks, LSTMs, and GANs to incorporate a wide range of economic and firm-specific factors, providing a more flexible and data-driven method for predicting future prices and risk premiums.

-Building upon an abundance of research in Large Language Models (LLMs) and Mixture-of-Experts (MoE) architectures, this project introduces a transformer-based SparseMoE Language Model tailored for asset price prediction for small cap stocks, wherein the model's final fully connected (dense) layer consists of one output unit (where the output is a singular continuous scalar value), as opposed to a probability distribution.
+Building upon an abundance of research in Large Language Models (LLMs), Mixture-of-Experts (MoE) architectures, and test-time compute, this project introduces a transformer-based Mixture of Experts Reasoning Large Language Model tailored for asset price prediction for small cap stocks, wherein the modality of prediction comes in the form of next-token prediction.
 Drawing from extensive textual data related to a stock in the form of articles, news reports, and financial statements, the model, along with complementary tools such as Online Learning and an optimal context selection algorithm, predicts the stock price 30 days out.

 ## Data[^3]

+### SC454k
 SC454k is a dataset of roughly 454k news articles and press releases related to small cap stocks from nasdaq.com and attached with market data from the Trade and Quote Millisecond dataset (TAQ/MSEC) from Wharton Research Data Services.
 The schema of the data looks something like this:

 - **Symbol**: the ticker symbol of respective stock (e.g., AAPL)